 Global Asian Studies is an interdisciplinary program that explores culture, literature, politics, economic development and international relations of Asia, the Asian diaspora in the world and Asian Americans.

-This interdisciplinary minor program draws from over twenty faculty members from across the University to contribute to the program.
+Faculty members from across the University to contribute to the program.
 Areas of expertise include: American studies, pan-Asian American studies, art and art history, Chinese studies, creative writing, cultural studies, entrepreneurship, film studies, history, inter- and pan-ethnic studies, Japanese studies, Latin American and Latino studies, literature, law, media studies, political economy, religious studies, sociology, and women and gender studies.

 Several programs with trips to Asia are offered, including short-term programs to Hawai’i, the Philippines, India, Japan, Vietnam, and China.